crystalbit/node-sberbank-acquiring/README.md

 const status2 = await acquiring.status(null, orderNumber);
 ```
 provide only orderId or orderNumber.
-returns null if order not exists or number status (see sberbank docs)
+returns null if order doesn't exist or status number (see sberbank docs)

 be careful that the result can be null if the order doesn't exist and also it can be 0 if the order is REGISTERED_BUT_NOT_PAID, use === to check.